datascimanufacturing/datascimanufacturing.github.io/course_content_2022/session-9.md

 * Imran, A. A., Amin, M. N., Islam Rifat, M. R., & Mehreen, S. (2019).
 Deep Neural Network Approach for Predicting the Productivity of Garment Employees.
 2019 6th International Conference on Control, Decision and Information Technologies (CoDIT).
 [Web Link]

 * Rahim, M. S., Imran, A. A., & Ahmed, T. (2021).
 Mining the Productivity Data of Garment Industry.
 International Journal of Business Intelligence and Data Mining, 1(1), 1.
 [Web Link]
+* D’Agostino, R. B. (1971), “An omnibus test of normality for moderate and large sample size”, Biometrika, 58, 341-348
+* D’Agostino, R. and Pearson, E. S. (1973), “Tests for departure from normality”, Biometrika, 60, 613-622

 #### Links